nielstron/langlib/docs/index.md

 ## Hierarchy: strict inclusions

-- [The Chomsky hierarchy is strict](results/chomsky-hierarchy-strict-inclusions.html): Regular ⊊ DCFL ⊊ CFL ⊊ Indexed, Regular ⊊ Linear ⊊ CFL, CF ⊆ CS, Recursive ⊊ RE.
+- [The Chomsky hierarchy is strict](results/chomsky-hierarchy-strict-inclusions.html): Regular ⊊ DCFL ⊊ CFL ⊊ Indexed, Regular ⊊ Linear ⊊ CFL, CF ⊆ CS ⊊ Recursive ⊊ RE.
+- [CS ⊊ Recursive: context-sensitive languages are a strict subset of the recursive languages](results/context-sensitive-strict-subset-recursive.html) — by diagonalization (no closure shortcut exists).
 - [{aⁿbⁿcⁿ} is indexed and context-sensitive but not context-free](results/anbncn-not-context-free.html) — the classic separating example.

 ## Regular languages